-See pages 179-181 for further details and the definition of exceptional
+See pages 218-220 for further details.

 (d) Fair value remeasurement

 The adjustments to marketing and other operating expenses were the elimination of fair value changes to contingent consideration liabilities and earn out arrangements in respect of prior year acquisitions of £113 million gain for the year ended 30 June 2023 and £65 million gain for the year ended 30 June 2022.